|Hammer Throw||83.93||Szczecin (Miejski Stadion)||09 AUG 2015|

 Jola Kumor, the PE teacher from the village of Żarów, stayed his mentor for many years, even when he became a part of the national team and had access to other coaches.
 But as the big future was looming, they both tried to put his talent into good hands.
 After he took fourth place in the Junior World Championships in 2008, he started to train with the veteran of hammer throw, Szymon Ziółkowski in Warsaw.
 But he turned back to Jola after just one season.
 They continued together for a while, but soon decided it was time for Paweł to look further for a coach of the right calibre.

 “The London Olympics was approaching and we had no means or knowledge to train me for that kind of an event,” Fajdek admits.

 They went together to the Olympic training resort of Cetniewo, where the national team of female throwers had a camp with veteran coach Czesław Cybulski.
-He is the kind of extraordinary coach that contributed to developing every single Polish thrower champion.
+He is the kind of extraordinary coach who contributed to developing every single Polish throws champion.
 But he is also famous for being a somewhat difficult man.
 When they met in Cetniewo, coach Cybulski had just freshly parted ways with Anita Włodarczyk, the Olympic champion, and a World Record holder.
 And it wasn’t a peaceful or quiet breakup as all the media reported.